Azure/azure-powershell/src/ApplicationInsights/ApplicationInsights/help/Az.ApplicationInsights.md

 Remove a continuous export configuration in an application insights resource

 ### [Set-AzApplicationInsightsContinuousExport](Set-AzApplicationInsightsContinuousExport.md)
-Update a continuous export configuration in an applciation insights resource
+Update a continuous export configuration in an application insights resource

 ### [Set-AzApplicationInsightsDailyCap](Set-AzApplicationInsightsDailyCap.md)
 Set daily data volume cap for an application insights resource